 Drug and Alcohol Policy

 In accordance with the Federal Drug-Free Workplace Act and Drug-Free Schools and Communities Act, Johnson & Wales University prohibits the unlawful manufacture, distribution, dispensation, possession or use of narcotics, drugs, other controlled substances or alcohol at the workplace and in the educational setting.
 Possession or use of alcoholic beverages anywhere on university property is prohibited except for legal use at events, operations, programs, premises or facilities sanctioned by the university.
 Unlawful for these purposes means in violation of federal, state or local statutes, regulations or ordinances.
 Workplace is defined as either university premises or any place where university business is conducted away from university premises.
 Educational setting includes both university premises and approved educational sites off campus.

 Possession or use of illegal drugs, narcotics or drug paraphernalia is absolutely forbidden.
-Johnson & Wales may impose sanctions on students and employees for violations of this policy up to and including dismissal, termination of employment and/or referral for prosecution.
+Johnson & Wales may impose sanctions on students and employees for violations of this policy up to and including dismissal, separation of employment and/or possible referral to local authorities consistent with applicable law.
 Johnson & Wales is not and cannot be considered a protector or sanctuary from the existing laws of the local, state and/or federal government.

 Disciplinary sanctions which may be imposed on a student found to be in violation of the above policy include, but are not limited to, revocation of certain privileges, community service, conduct warning, conduct probation, fine or restitution for loss, suspension or dismissal from the university and/or university housing, and referral to alcohol education classes.
 The university also reserves the right to notify parents of violations by students who are under the applicable legal drinking age.
-Please see the Student Code of Conduct and Sanctions for more information.
+Please see the Student Code of Conduct and Sanctions for Individuals for more information.

 Alcohol and Its Effects